 - 454 mother/baby pairs took part in the trial.

-- Group 2: The mothers took 10 billion of the Lab4b probiotic per day during the last month of pregnancy and then gave the same probiotic to their newborn babies every day for 6 months following birth.
+- Half of the mothers took 10 billion of the Lab4b group of probiotics per day during the last month of pregnancy and then gave the same probiotic to their newborn babies every day for 6 months following birth.

 - Skin prick tests were carried out on both the Lab4b probiotic and placebo infant groups to detect allergic reaction to the most common allergens, including cow’s milk, egg, house dust mite and pollen.

 - Atopic eczema was defined as eczema with one or more positive SPT’s.

 The babies given the Lab4b probiotics were 57% less likely to develop atopic eczema than those receiving the placebo.

 The babies given Lab4b were 44% less likely to develop allergic reaction to common allergens, including pollen, cow’s milk, egg and house dust mite.